-- The Central Liquidity Facility (CLF) exists within the NCUA with member credit unions owning the facility. - The CLF is a quasi-government corporation created to improve the financial stability of credit unions by serving as a lender to credit unions experiencing unexpected liquidity shortfalls. - The CARES Act made it easier for credit unions to join the CLF through their corporate credit union. - The CARES Act provisions reflected lapses in existing law that do not afford credit unions sufficient access to emergency liquidity during times of crisis. - The CLF provisions are set to expire at the end of 2022 unless Congress acts.
+- The Central Liquidity Facility (CLF) exists within the NCUA with member credit unions owning the facility. - The CLF is a quasi-government corporation created to improve the financial stability of credit unions by serving as a lender to credit unions experiencing unexpected liquidity shortfalls. - The CARES Act made it easier for credit unions to join the CLF through their corporate credit union. - The CARES Act provisions reflected lapses in existing law that do not afford credit unions sufficient access to emergency liquidity during times of crisis.

-- The Central Liquidity Facility Act (S.544) has been introduced to extend the CLF provisions of the CARES Act for three years.
-We are urging our members of Congress to co-sponsor the legislation and call on leadership to pass the bill. - With a potential recession approaching it could prove unsafe to allow the CLF to return to its previous level of borrowing authority and credit union access. - Over 3,600 credit unions nationally with CLF memberships through their corporate credit unions will no longer have access to the emergency liquidity backstop provided by the CLF.
+- The CLF provisions are set to expire at the end of 2022 unless Congress acts. - With a potential recession approaching it could prove unsafe to allow the CLF to return to its previous level of borrowing authority and credit union access. - Over 3,600 credit unions nationally with CLF memberships through their corporate credit unions will no longer have access to the emergency liquidity backstop provided by the CLF.